- About HHR

 The General Assembly adopted the Vienna Convention in 1988, bringing into international law many aspects that were not possible in 1936.
 In its preamble, the Convention lays out the threat to children, and substantive provisions deal with aggravating circumstances for increased penalties to meet that threat.29 Both treaties entered quickly into force in 1990.

-History informs our understanding of the right to protection from drugs
+Critical reflections on the right to protection from drugs

 The above is just a sketch, but from it we can make some observations to spur debate around Article 33 of the CRC and its relationship to drug law and policy.